mwstowe/crowtdiscordbot/README.md

 - Responds to messages starting with the bot's name
 - Detects and responds to specific keywords
 - Performs Google searches via web scraping
-- Generates AI responses using Google's Gemini API
+- Generates AI responses using Google's Gemini API with conversation context
 - Stores message history in a SQLite database
 - Automatically trims the database to prevent excessive growth
 - **Can follow multiple channels simultaneously**